nus-cs2103-AY1920S1/duke/docs/README.md

 If you no longer wants a task to be tracked, you can delete it from the task list.

 ### Save current tasks in a local file
-After each single modification to your task list, your latest task list is automatically saved in a local file on your hard drive, presented in an easily understandable format.
+After every single modification to your task list, your latest tasks are automatically saved in a local file on your hard drive, presented in an easily understandable format.

 ### Load past tasks upon launch